Frequently Asked Questions

 When will I know the result of my audition?

-We will notify you after both of the audition dates have passed.
-You should receive a letter in the mail by April 19th.
+We will notify you after all of the audition dates have passed.
+You should receive a letter in the mail by the third week in April.

 Can I re-audition if I feel I did not do well?

 No, we only allow for one audition per auditionee.

 Aside from the cost of getting to Hattiesburg and sending in your audition application, there is no cost.

 What do I do if I cannot attend either audition date?

 It is strongly recommended that you attend one of our scheduled dates.
 In the case of extenuating circumstances, we can invite you to campus on a Friday between February and April.
 Videotaped auditions are not accepted.